anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-03-Author-ML-Experiments-With-Spark-Notebooks.md

 ![M3](../06-images/module-3-16.png)
 <br><br>

+**Notice the columns for the tables.
+There is a pipeline_id column and a pipeline_execution_dt for traceability/lineage tracking.**

 ### 5.6.
 Review the model feature importance scores persisted in BigQuery
-Run the below query in BigQuery-
+Run the below query in BigQuery.
+Be sure to add pipeline_id to the where clause if you are running the experiments multiple times.
 ```
 SELECT * FROM `customer_churn_ds.model_feature_importance_scores`
  WHERE operation='training'